Cyber Risk Assessment for Capital Management: Case Study

 Secondly, if equal importance weights are assigned to the objectives associated with different targets, as specified in this example, it is typically non-optimal for the company to use a less-than-comprehensive strategy.
 For $p=5$, the company retains the losses up to the deductible, but makes no attempt to reduce the risk through cybersecurity investments.
 In the case where $p=6$, the company makes all possible cybersecurity investments but buys no insurance.
 For $p=7$, the company simply retains all the risk without insurance and absorbs the losses only by its reserves.
-All these three scenarios lead to (substantially) higher values of the objective function than the optimal case, in which risk reduction, transfer, and retention are all adopted.
+All these three scenarios{, especially those two without insurance,} lead t{o more substantial financial implications} than the optimal case, in which risk reduction, transfer, and retention are all adopted.
 At the end of this section, we shall discuss the cases in which the company has strong preferences for some risk management targets over others.
 Lastly, the case where $p=8$ corresponds to the worst-case scenario among all $128$ possible strategies.
-Although the company uses various risk management devices, the objective function value is multiple of that in the optimal case because the capital is allocated poorly to the targets in the cascade model.
-This example highlights the necessity of a capital allocation framework for corporate cyber risk management, such as the one proposed in this paper. }
+Although the company uses various risk management devices, the { financial implication} is multiple of that in the optimal case because the capital is allocated poorly to the targets in the cascade model.
+This example highlights the necessity of a capital allocation framework for corporate cyber risk management, such as the one proposed in this paper.